oyi812/leads/README.md

 # leads
-Lead collection and retrieval MVC based (Revel) REST service
+A RESTful API for lead collection and retrieval